 - Social media sites: Twitter, Facebook, Pinterest, and Instagram are incredibly important sites for influencers.
 See who our audience follows on these accounts and consider whether those influencers’ values would be a good match for your brand.

 - Podcasts: Podcasts have maintained their popularity over the years and are still a fantastic source if you’re trying to find potential influencer partners.

 - YouTube: YouTube is a powerful tool for content creators, and many of the biggest YouTube stars work in a niche.
 Live-streaming services like Facebook Live and Twitch may also work, depending on the type of content your audience likes.

-Influencer marketing isn’t just for major corporations or enterprises with lots of money to spend.
+Thunderclap claims that influencer marketing isn’t just for major corporations or enterprises with lots of money to spend.
 If you’re a small business or one in a niche market, there’s amazing potential to connect directly with consumers who are already interested in your products and services but haven’t yet found your company.
 If you’re ready to explore this marketing opportunity, try out these tips to find a niche influencer for your brand.